hyperspy/hyperspy/doc/user_guide/io.rst

 --------------

 HyperSpy can read heater, biasing and gas cell log files for Protochips holder.
-The format stores all the captured data together with a small header in a plain-text format.
+The format stores all the captured data together with a small header in a csv file.
 The reader extracts the measured quantity (e. g. temperature, pressure, current, voltage) along the time axis, as well as the notes saved during the experiment.
 The reader returns a list of signal with each signal corresponding to a quantity.
-The date, the time and the user name stored in the header are mapped in the metadata attribute.
-The quantity units and notes are stored in the title and notes attributes, respectively.
+The date, the time and the user name stored in the header are mapped into the metadata.
+The quantity units and notes are stored in the signals and notes attributes of the metadata, respectively.
+Since there is a small fluctuation in the step of the time axis, the reader assumes that the step is constant and takes its mean, which is a good approximate.
+Further realase of HyperSpy will read the time axis more precisely by supporting non-linear axis.